Channel Islands: Sea

 In the 1960s, names used for the cross-Channel ferries plying the mail route between the islands and Weymouth, Dorset, were taken from the popular Latin names for the islands: Caesarea (Jersey), Sarnia (Guernsey) and Riduna (Alderney).
-Fifty years later, the ferry route between the Channel Islands and the UK is operated by Condor Ferries from both St Helier, Jersey and St Peter Port, Guernsey, using high-speed catamaran fast craft to Poole in the UK.
-A regular passenger ferry service on the Commodore Clipper goes from both Channel Island ports to Portsmouth daily, and carries both passengers and freight.
+Today, ferry services between the Channel Islands, the United Kingdom, and France are operated by two primary shipping companies, Brittany Ferries in Guernsey and DFDS Seaways in Jersey.
+This follows the cessation of the pan-Channel Island operation under Condor Ferries, after the collapse of a joint ferry tender process in 2024.

-Ferry services to Normandy are operated by Manche Îles Express, and services between Jersey and Saint-Malo are operated by Compagnie Corsaire and Condor Ferries.
+Other services to France are operated by Manche Îles Express.
 The Isle of Sark Shipping Company operates small ferries to Sark.
 Normandy Trader operates an ex military tank landing craft for transporting freight between the islands and France.

 On 20 August 2013, Huelin-Renouf, which had operated a "lift-on lift-off" container service for 80 years between the Port of Southampton and the Port of Jersey, ceased trading.
 Senator Alan Maclean, a Jersey politician, had previously tried to save the 90-odd jobs furnished by the company to no avail.
 On 20 September, it was announced that Channel Island Lines would continue this service, and would purchase the MV Huelin Dispatch from Associated British Ports who in turn had purchased them from the receiver in the bankruptcy.
 The new operator was to be funded by Rockayne Limited, a closely held association of Jersey businesspeople.